Stays · Northern Europe · The Verdict

 30–50%

-Higher dining & transport costs vs Mediterranean
+higher dining & transport vs the Med

 Northern Europe is a car-dependent region for most destinations in this guide.
 A pre-arranged hire car from the arrival airport is worth booking in advance, particularly in Norway and Iceland where the driving itself is part of the experience.
-For groups arriving from outside Europe, a private charter via JetLuxe into Oslo, Bergen, Stockholm, or Reykjavik eliminates the connection pressure and starts the trip on the right note.
+For groups arriving from outside Europe, a private charter into Oslo, Bergen, Stockholm, or Reykjavik eliminates the connection pressure and starts the trip on the right note.

-Norway's Western Fjords — best for landscape drama
+Norway's Western Fjords

 The western fjords of Norway — Geirangerfjord, Sognefjord, Hardangerfjord, and the Lofoten Islands further north — represent the most dramatic natural landscape accessible from a luxury base anywhere in Europe.
 Vertical cliff walls rising 1,000 metres from water so still it mirrors the sky, waterfalls dropping from hanging valleys, and a light quality in summer that extends past midnight.
 The comparison most frequently made is with New Zealand or Patagonia — the scale is genuinely that large, and the infrastructure is genuinely that good.